 Your surgeon will decide whether your health and medical condition makes you an appropriate candidate for breast implant reconstruction.
-Women with small or medium sized breasts are the best candidates for breast reconstruction.
+Women with small- or medium-sized breasts are the best candidates for breast reconstruction.
 Breast reconstruction can be accomplished by the use of a prosthesis (a breast implant, either silicone gel or saline-filled), your own tissues (a tissue flap), or a combination of the two.
 Women with larger breasts may require reconstruction with a combination of a tissue flap and an implant.
-Your surgeon may recommend breast implantation of the opposite, uninvolved breast in order to make them more alike (maximize symmetry) or he/she may suggest breast reduction (reduction mammoplasty) or a breast lift (mastopexy) in order to improve the symmetry.
+Your surgeon may recommend breast implantation of the opposite, uninvolved breast to make them more alike (maximize symmetry) or he/she may suggest breast reduction (reduction mammoplasty) or a breast lift (mastopexy) to improve the symmetry.

-- Reduction mammoplasty involves removal of breast tissue and skin.
-If it is important to you not to alter the unaffected breast, you should discuss this with your plastic surgeon, as it may affect the breast reconstruction methods considered for your case.
+Reduction mammoplasty involves removal of breast tissue and skin.
+If it is important to you not to alter the unaffected breast, discuss this with your plastic surgeon, as it may affect the breast reconstruction methods considered for your case